clinikarte/credo/README.md

 An example JavaScript function is provided.

-You can run the function in Safari JavaScript console, but not in Chrome console because it violates Content Security Policy of Chrome
+You can run the function in the Safari JavaScript console, but not in the Chrome console due to Chrome's Content Security Policy restrictions.